denevell/AndroidQuickstart/README.md

 - Gradle setup
 - Main Activity Fragment class and layout
 - Application class
+- Eclipse integration (two symlinks in the root folder will mean Android Studio will complain)

 Script to quickly setup an Android project